rust-unofficial/too-many-lists/src/second-iter-mut.md

 }
 ```

-Which can be desugarred to:
+Which can be desugared to:

 ```rust ,ignore
 impl<'a, T> Iterator for Iter<'a, T> {